Mael-conception/react-native-ui/README.md

     export default App;
     ```

-## Documentation

-Comprehensive documentation is available at [Documentation Link]().
-Here you'll find guides, API references, and examples to help you make the most of **react-native-ui**.

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) to learn how you can get involved.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](https://github.com/Mael-conception/react-native-ui/blob/main/LICENSE) file for details.